Senior Resources » 10 Thrifty Tips for Living Alone After 60

 7. Sell the things you don’t need.

 We’ve all been guilty of impulse purchases.
 Maybe it was a cuckoo clock you spotted in an antique store and simply had to have.
 Or maybe you have a collection of old purses gathering dust in your closet.
+Or maybe at one point you kind of, sort of got suckered into an MLM and ended up buying more products than you sold.
 Whatever the case may be, don’t just let your unused belongings take up space!
 Sell them online or organize a garage sale.
+Both your wallet and your house will thank you for that one.

 8. Go for free (or low-cost) entertainment options.